📚 Budgeting

 Limitation: iOS and macOS only.
 No Android or web app.

-Best for Subscription Tracking: Rocket Money
+Best for Subscription Management: Rocket Money

 App Price Budgeting Investments Best For

-YNAB$109/yrZero-based budgetingManual entry onlyActive budgeters
+YNAB$109/yrZero-based budgetingManual entry onlyActive behavior-change budgeting

-Copilot$95/yrAI categorization✓ Net worth trackingiPhone users
+Copilot$95/yrAI categorization✓ Net worth trackingApple users, design-forward UX

 For calculating your actual spending targets, use our budget calculator to build a baseline budget from your income and fixed expenses.
 And if you want a comprehensive view of your financial health beyond just budgeting, try our AI Financial Health Check which scores your overall financial position across six dimensions.